Reporting Crimes

 (607) 442-3510

-LECOM Police and Security will refer or investigate all reports of criminal activity received from any source.
-Investigations of serious crimes will be referred to the Erie Police, Millcreek Township Police, or state or federal law enforcement agencies, as appropriate.
+LECOM Police and Security will refer to outside agency or investigate all reports of criminal activity received from any source.
+Investigations of serious crimes will be referred to the appropriate local law enforcement agency.

 As stated earlier, the Erie Bureau of Police or the Millcreek Township Police Department have primary jurisdiction to conduct criminal investigations within the City of Erie.
 LECOM Police and Security will assist the Erie Police and Millcreek Township Police on investigations involving LECOM, as necessary.